netzfisch/netzfisch.github.io/_posts/2013-12-23-lubuntu-dev-box-quick-setup.md

 layout:    post
 category:  linux
 tags:      lubuntu install backup tar dotfiles ruby
-title:     Updated - lubuntu dev box quick setup
+title:     Lubuntu dev box quick setup
-date:      2014-01-24
 ---
 After years staying with my old laptop, downgrading the window manager from GNOME 3 back to GNOME 2 and finally to **LXDE**, to keep decent performance - while upgrading to new distro-releases, finally the point came: I had to change my beloved companion **[IBM ThinkPad T41][1]**!
 So, I sad good bye ;-( and hello :-) to a more powerful one!